bhunkeler/DataScienceCoursera/Statistics/001_Introduction_to_Probability_and_Data/Readme.md

 <img src="figure/unnamed-chunk-12-1.png" title="plot of chunk unnamed-chunk-12" alt="plot of chunk unnamed-chunk-12" style="display: block; margin: auto;" />

-This two plots again will be overlayed to better see a relation.
+This two plots again will be overlaid to better see a relation.
 The final plot shows that up to the age of 40 not much physical activity has been performed.
 From there on it seems that a lot of people <br>
-seem to feel uncomfortable with their weight and start to excercise.
+seem to feel uncomfortable with their weight and start to exercise.
 This itself only partially supports the weight reduction.
 But if we <br>
-consider the previous curve with the 'fruit and vegi consumption' and also consider the 'physical exercise' data and put them in relaion <br>
+consider the previous curve with the 'fruit and vegi consumption' and also consider the 'physical exercise' data and put them in relation <br>
 (about age 60 to 80), we see a different picture.
 There seems to be a relation between nutrition, physical activity and BMI.
 <br>

 ```r
     grid.newpage()